Our Team

 Co-Founder

 Ms. Dobbins graduated from Stanford University with a B.S. in Biomedical Computation and has been researching age-related diseases throughout her academic career.
-While at Stanford, she studied Huntington’s Disease in the Frydman Lab.
-After graduation, she worked at Denali Therapeutics on a clinical trial for Amyotrophic Lateral Sclerosis.
-She is currently a PhD student in Quantitative and Computational Biology at Princeton, where she is co-advised by Dr. Coleen Murphy and Dr. Olga Troyanskaya.
-Her expertise is the development of machine-learning models, and in the Murphy lab she is currently developing new approaches for incorporation of non-linear information from blood for the study of reproductive aging.
+While at Stanford, she studied Huntington’s Disease in the Frydman Lab; after graduation, she worked at Denali Therapeutics on a clinical trial for Amyotrophic Lateral Sclerosis.
+At Princeton she is co-advised by Dr. Coleen Murphy and Dr. Olga Troyanskaya, developing new approaches for incorporation of non-linear information from blood for the study of reproductive aging.